fastwow/threadsign/docs/PRD.md

 ## 4. Functional Requirements

 ### Reddit Data Ingestion
+- **Implementation:** Currently uses mocked Reddit data that simulates real Reddit discussion threads
+  - Mocked data is used temporarily during MVP development
-- Official Reddit API is the primary data source
+  - Official Reddit API integration will replace mocks once API access is approved
+  - This is an implementation detail only—no changes to product flow or features
 - Subreddits are manually curated for MVP
-- Only recent posts are fetched (e.g., new / hot)
+- Only recent posts are simulated/fetched (e.g., new / hot)
 - Basic quality filters are applied (e.g., upvotes)
 - Ingestion is asynchronous and scheduled